PersonalDataPipeline/pdpl-cli/docs/configuration.md

 - `debugOutputDir`: Direct path to a directory where the data should be output.
 Run the script with `DEBUG_OUTPUT=true`  in an environment variable (see below for more information) to save data to a different directory when troubleshooting.
 - `debugCompressJson`: Boolean to indicate whether JSON should be compressed when `DEBUG_OUTPUT=true`  is set in an environment variable.
 - `debugSaveMocks`: Save raw JSON from the API to a mock file.
 This can also be set using the `DEBUG_SAVE_MOCKS` environment variable, explained below.
+- `filesOutputDir`: Direct path to the directory where files will be saved.
+If it does not exist it will be created.
+Defaults to `_files` in `outputDir`.

 ## Environment variables